krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Custom header: additional header you want to pass to origin (authentication)
 - Origin shield: additional layer of caching (edge locations + regional cache already does caching)
   - origin shield adds 3 layer of caching (last one) to reduce the load
+- __CloudFront does not internally enable Global Accelerator.__
+  - When a user makes a request: User → CloudFront Edge → Origin
+  - The edge location closest to the user receives the request.
+  - CloudFront then fetches data from the origin (your ALB, EC2, or S3 bucket). __By default it goes though public internet!__ You need global accelerator

 __CloudFront setup__:
 - setup static website